Output of C Programs | Set 9

-Evaluation order of parameters is not defined by C standard and is dependent on compiler implementation.
+The evaluation order of parameters is not defined by the C standard and is dependent on compiler implementation.
 It is never safe to depend on the order of parameter evaluation.
 For example, a function call like above may very well behave differently from one compiler to another.

 sizeof(arr) returns the amount of memory used by all elements in array

 and sizeof(p) returns the amount of memory used by the pointer variable itself.

 In C, variables are always statically (or lexically) scoped.
 The binding of x inside f() to global variable x is defined at compile time and not dependent on who is calling it.
 Hence, the output for the above program will be 0.

 On a side note, Perl supports both dynamic and static scoping.
 Perl’s keyword “my” defines a statically scoped local variable, while the keyword “local” defines a dynamically scoped local variable.
 So in Perl, a similar (see below) program will print 1.